lFandoriNl/chamaeleon/docs/example/example.md

 The object that we pass to the BlockExtension.create factory is the specification of our block, in more detail:

-- `name` - the type of our block, note this name must be unique for all extensions that are loaded into the editor
+- `name` - the type of our block, note this name must be unique for all plugins that are loaded into the editor
 - `allowContent` - an [object](https://github.com/lFandoriNl/chamaeleon/blob/master/packages/core/src/model/schema.ts#L154) that describes which blocks can be nested in this block
 - `addProperties` - this method describes the parameters of our block; they can be changed in the property editor
 - `addStyle` - this method, by analogy with parameters, describes the styles of the component, styles can be divided into layers, but the main root layer must always be defined if the block has custom styles
 - `addBlockViews` - this method returns three components
-  - `natural` component for display by the editor in `view mode`
+  - `view` component for display by the editor in `view mode`
   - `editor` component for display by the editor in `edit mode`
   - `palette` for rendering a component selection from a `palette`

-Now the natural and editor components are similar to each other, this is because in edit mode we do not change our button in any way.
+Now the view and editor components are similar to each other, this is because in edit mode we do not change our button in any way.

 For example, if we wanted a popover to be displayed when we hover a button to open the properties editing panel, we could already make the following changes: